balakreshnan/Samples2021/Synapseworkspace/opencensuslog.md

-# Azure Databricks logs runtime errors to Application insights
+# Azure Synapse Spark logs runtime errors to Application insights

 ## Using open census library to push error logs to Azure monitor